 Here we go again: Chinese whispers whistling in the wind about the new iPhone 5 hitting stores some time in September.
-While the world waits for comfirmation from Apple, some creatives have taken the liberty to think up their own iPhone 5 concepts.
+While the world waits for confirmation from Apple, some creatives have taken the liberty to think up their own iPhone 5 concepts.
 Most are moderately realistic, some futuristic, and a handful of these designs are made to push boundaries.
-At least, wishful thinking still counts for something these days.
+At least wishful thinking still counts for something these days.

-Let’s not waste any more time alright?
+Let’s not waste any more time, alright?
 Feast your eyes on these delectable iPhone 5 concepts that can help keep you busy until the real one hits stores.
 Name your favorite in the Comments section.

-Read Also: 30 Stunning Apple Concept Designs
+30 Apple Concept Designs You Should See

 This is by far one of the most unique and creative concepts out there for the upcoming iPhone 5.
 Such a design would revolutionize smartphone designs forever.
 Apart from a see-through retina display, it features a Quad-core A5 chip, the latest iOS, a virtually projected keyboard for better typing, and augmented reality.

 Chicken iPhone 5 concept

 This concept has a lot of shine to it.
 This iPhone 5 vision involves an elongated Home button, a slim, rectangular design featuring a 4-inch display.
 At 7-mm thickness and a 10-megapixel iSight camera at the back, plus a 5MP one at the front, this concept is as optimized as it can get.